Sales negotiation is quite easy provided one is very well prepared in the overall subject.

 There you go, the 7 pillars of any successful B2B Sales negotiation.
 But the fundamental to success in negotiation is all about being prepared.

-Using negotiation tools such as developing Interest MAP, BATNA, Multiple offerings so it helps you be prepared and will improve your negotiation chances.
+Using negotiation tools such as developing Interest MAP, BATNA, and Multiple offerings so it helps you be prepared and will improve your negotiation chances.